tenstorrent/pytorch2.0_ttnn/docs/Contributing.md

 At this stage, the compiler has successfully transformed PyTorch ATen operations into TT-NN operations, allowing the model to complete its run.
 Not all operations may be converted, and fallbacks can still be used if TT-NN or the compiler does not fully handle specific inputs.

+### E2E TT-NN
+This status requires that model is fully running with TT-NN calls and no ATen calls remain in the graph.
+Model accuracy must be above 98%.

 ### E2E on Device
-This status requires that no fallbacks remain; every ATen call is fully replaced by a TT-NN call on the device.
+There must be no fallbacks to host.

 ### Performant
 The performance target is not yet established.
 We will revisit this section once more than 50% of test models run E2E on the device.